-- Production, as it drives the vision and interfaces with suppliers (e.g., caterers); - video board department, namely regarding the decision to serve food in bulk (without The packaging) and to use compostable containers and reusable cups, and everything related to the management of residual materials; - The arts department (sets and props), as it tends to be where resource consumption and waste are greatest.
+- Production, as it drives the vision and interfaces with suppliers (e.g. caterers) - The catering department, namely regarding the decision to serve food in bulk (without the packaging) and to use compostable containers and reusable cups, and everything related to the management of residual materials - The art department (sets and props), as it tends to be where resource consumption and waste are greatest.
 It therefore offers the best opportunities for reduction at source.

-Improvement clue: The agent responsible for environmental issues needs access to budgets and figures at the end of the shoot in order to properly assess the overall impact of the production.
+Suggested improvement: The agent responsible for environmental issues needs access to budgets and figures at the end of the shoot to properly assess the overall impact of the production.
 A non-disclosure agreement may be signed if sensitive information is disclosed for the purpose of calculating the footprint of the film.

 There were no post-mortem meetings with the different departments after filming.
 However, a survey was sent to team members to collect their feedback about the carbon calculation and the environmentally friendly practices used on set.
-Overall, 92% of respondents3 [4] believed that they had gained knowledge that was transferable to other sets.
-Respondents also mentioned the following factors as facilitators of environmentally friendly actions during the shoot: the crew's motivation and commitment, the production's environmental convictions, and the efforts deployed to raise awareness and to inform the crew.
+Overall, 92% of respondents3 believed that they had gained knowledge that was transferable to other sets.
+Respondents also mentioned the following factors as facilitators of environmentally friendly actions during the shoot: the crew's motivation and commitment, the production's environmental convictions, and the efforts made to raise awareness and inform the crew.

 We asked respondents what their main fears were before filming began.
 The main fears raised were the lack of time and resources to carry out the environmentally friendly initiative, as well as the limited efforts to ensure the long-term continuation of the actions.
 The main problem that emerged was the lack of a dedicated time to compile and report the information needed for the carbon calculation.
 Furthermore, as filming progressed, crew members grew increasingly tired and less engaged in the process.
-This demonstrates the importance of having a dedicated person in charge of environmental matters.
+This demonstrates the importance and benefits of having a person assigned to the eco-responsibility position.